-To think how my children can control me so easily does not speak well about my faith in God, which does lead me to a good self-analysis question about parental focus:
+To think how my children can control me so quickly does not speak well about my faith in God, which does lead me to a good self-analysis question about parental focus:

 Are you more aware of God’s goodness and faithfulness to you when your child is behaving poorly, or in those moments are you more controlled by your unmet expectations for your child?